 Summers here and it’s the farms busiest time of the year, the crops have turned golden and are ready for harvest.

 To harvest the crops we use a machine called a combine harvester, the combine harvester cuts the crop with the header on the front, the crop then gets fed inside the combine harvester where it goes through a rotating drum that beats all the grain out of the ear, the ear is the part of the plant where the grain is produced.
 After the grain has been separated it gets taken into the hopper at the top of the combine harvester.
 When the hopper is full of grain an unloading auger folds out from the side of the combine harvester and sticks out over the top of a trailer that is waiting to take the grain back to the grain store.
 The rest of the plant carries on through the combine until it falls out the back into rows ready for baling.

-This is the tractor and baler, the baler is the machine that collects all the straw and makes it into bales.
-To make the bale the tractor and baler drive along the rows of straw and as it drives along a rotor with about 100 metal tines on spins round picking up all the straw and feeding it into the baler, once in the baler the straw gets compressed by a big metal arm and is pushed into a square shape.
+A baler is a machine that collects all the straw and makes it into bales.
+To make the bale the tractor and baler drive along the rows of straw and as it drives along with a rotor with about 100 metal tines on spins around picking up all the straw and feeding it into the baler, once in the baler the straw gets compressed by a big metal arm and is pushed into a square shape.
 The baler keeps picking up the straw and compressing it until there is enough straw to make a bale 240cm long, 120cm tall, 100cm wide and weighing about 550kilograms (approx half a tonne) this is about half the weight of a small car.
-When the bale is big enough it then ties 6 lengths of string round it to hold it together before dropping the bale out of the back of the baler.
+When the bale is big enough it then ties 6 lengths of string around it to hold it together before dropping the bale out of the back of the baler.

 When the baler has got all the straw made into bales we then laden them onto a trailer with the forklift and transport them back to the farmyard.